Pivmetheus/CDG/Pivmetheus/Strategic Weight Analysis.md

 $$f_n=(1-C)H(n)+(C)f_{n-1}$$

 The electronics engineers know this equation as an 'IIR' filter.
 Smaller C result in faster t decay.
-If C is needed to provide a specific decay rate as fractional reduction per interval T, $$0<\lambda<1$$, the inversion is quite simple.
+If C is needed to provide a specific decay rate as fractional reduction per interval T, $$ 0< \lambda < 1 $$,  the inversion is quite simple.

 $$c=ln(\lambda)$$

 ## Thresholding

 ### For standard votes